 Organizing your CSIRT involves determining who will be on the team, their roles and responsibilities, which functions to outsource, and where your team members will be located.

-As mentioned, the CSIRT is a cross-functional team that will coordinate during incidents.
-The CSIRT should also hold quarterly meetings to review past incidents and make recommendations on changes to policy, training, and technology.
+As mentioned, the CSIRT is a cross-functional team that will coordinate during security incidents.
+The CSIRT should also meet quarterly to review past incidents and recommend changes to policy, training, and technology.
 Lastly, the team should participate in drills at least twice a year.
-These drills are considered “table-top incidents” where CSIRT members act out what they would do in the case of an incident, so that the team stays sharp and works out any issues.
+These drills are considered “table-top incidents” where CSIRT members act out what they would do in the case of an incident, to keep the team’s skills sharp and work out any issues.

-To build your CSIRT team, here is a list of the talent you will need, along with their roles and responsibilities:
+To build your CSIRT team, here is a list of the talent you will need, along with the different CSIRT roles and responsibilities:

 Team Leader or Executive Sponsor: Typically, this is the CISO or a member of the executive staff.
-The key role of the team leader is to communicate incidents to the executive staff and board and to assure that the CSIRT gets appropriate attention and budget.
+The team leader’s key role is to communicate incidents to the executive staff and board, and to assure that the CSIRT gets appropriate attention and budget.

 Incident Manager: This manager or executive can work across the organization and is responsible for calling meetings and holding team members accountable for their action items.
-The incident manager also summarizes findings and any impacts to communication throughout the company before escalating issues up to higher levels.
+The incident manager also summarizes findings and any impacts to communication throughout the company before escalating issues to higher levels of management.

 Lead Investigator: This technical resource, such as a security analyst or dedicated incident responder in the SOC, is responsible for investigating the occurrences during a security incident.
 The lead investigator may work with an extended team of security analysts and forensic investigators.

-Communication and Public Relations: Ideally, this is an individual on the marketing team responsible for public relations, fielding any press inquiries or statements, as needed, and drafting communications to be sent to employees, partners, and customers.
-The monitoring of social media should also be handled by this individual.
+Communications and PR: Ideally, this is an individual on the marketing team responsible for PR, fielding any press inquiries or statements as needed, and drafting communications to be sent to employees, partners, and customers.
+This individual should also be responsible for monitoring social media.

-Legal: The general council or a deputy member of the legal team, this individual advises on the need to disclose incidents, such as a breach, and deals with any of the fallout resulting from the security incident, such as shareholder or employee lawsuits.
+Legal: The general counsel or a deputy member of the legal team, this individual advises on the need to disclose security incidents, such as a breach, and deals with any of the fallout resulting from the incident, such as shareholder or employee lawsuits.

-Human Resource Representative: This position is typically filled by the head of HR, who can manage any personnel-related issues that occur, especially if they involve insider theft.
+Human Resources (HR) Representative: This position is typically filled by the head of HR, who can manage any personnel-related issues that occur, especially if they involve insider theft.

-Since a CSIRT is a cross-functional team that involves more than technical staff, it is unlikely to be entirely outsourced, and it probably shouldn’t be given how critical cybersecurity is for protecting business interests.
-That said, you may be able to outsource parts of the CSIRT team based on your budget and expertise.
-Here is a quick summary of the pros and cons of outsourcing the CSIRT functions.
+Since the CSIRT roles and responsibilities are cross-functional and involve more than technical staff, it is unlikely to be entirely outsourced, and it probably shouldn’t be, considering how critical cybersecurity is for protecting business interests.
+That said, you may be able to outsource parts of the CSIRT based on your budget and expertise.
+Here is a quick summary of the pros and cons of outsourcing the IR team roles.